 Sixth Form Aims

-Bishop's Stortford College's vision is for education to be an exciting, uplifting and liberating experience, a process that unlocks a world of opportunity and gives pupils a lifelong appetite for knowledge and understanding, a curiosity about the world and a delight in it.
+Bishop's Stortford College's vision is for education to be an exciting, uplifting and liberating experience, a process that unlocks a world of opportunity and gives students a lifelong appetite for knowledge and understanding, a curiosity about the world and a delight in it.

 We aim to balance the pursuit of excellence with wholehearted participation in a stunning range of opportunities so that students become creative, self-confident and caring young men and women, ready to contribute positively to society and play a full part in it.
 In the Sixth Form, we achieve these aims through:

 The core principle is that every Sixth Former is an individual, whose personal and academic programmes will be distinctive and tailored to his or her specific needs and talents.
 In academic terms, this is achieved through the range of opportunity and choice offered by our A Level programme.
 We aim to provide as much flexibility as possible within our blocking system of 24 subjects plus the EPQ.